melonjs/melonJS/CONTRIBUTING.md

     $ npm run test

-This will run the jasmine spec tests with the output displayed on the shell.
-Do note that the latest Chrome version is required, as the test unit will run the Browser in a headless mode (in case of failed tests, upgrade your browser).

 Last but not least, if you really want to contribute, but not sure how, you can always check our [discussions](https://github.com/melonjs/melonJS/discussions/categories/ideas) list to get some idea on where to start.